gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 2

-Iffy ran all the way back to the pier, dodging around the people and occasional bots going about their chores in Halley's narrow cobblestone streets.
+Iffy ran all the way back to the pier, dodging around the people and bots going about their chores in Halley's narrow cobblestone streets.
-A pair of accelerated raccoons gabbled at her from atop a rack of insulating moss someone had set out to dry in the sun, the tech in the back of their heads glinting silver in the sun.
+A pair of tweaked raccoons gabbled at her from atop a rack of insulating moss someone had set out to dry in the sun, the tech in the back of their heads glinting silver in the sun.
 Iffy ignored them all and kept running.

-The barnacle farmers were still bent over their work when she reached the pier.
+The barnacle farmers were still bent over their work when she reached the harbor.
 She stopped and put her hands on her knees to catch her breath.
 "How's yer haul?" she panted.